tundish/blathnaid/blathnaid/book/chapters.rst

     Everywhere you look there are notices.
 They are pasted on walls and pinned to the street posts.

     They all bear the image of Mayor Ingomer.
-    He is pictured heroically in a woodcut which is now several years old.
+    He is pictured heroically in a woodcut that is now several years old.

     Ingomer is reminding everyone to Stay Safe.
 By that he means not lighting fires.
     Staying Safe is also very much about handing in all your long knives,